 And then, you know, positive stress, sorry.
 NATS is a positive stress is going to be when you have moderate levels of stress, um, in the presence and presence doesn’t have to mean touching in presence means that, you know, you have someones, this could be a teacher, right?
 Someone’s got your back yeah.
 Of a loving, secure attachment with a, with a person in your life.
 Okay.
 Um, and that’s actually an important type of stress to experience.
 How does that mean that, you know, oh, you know, if you don’t let your baby cry or if you’re an attachment parent, you’re not you’re overprotect.
 No, we’re not shaming anybody on either side.
 We’re saying that trauma research, can’t be weaponized to shame parents into thinking that if they have a different approach to responding to their children’s cries, particularly, you know, for sleep or to maintain own mental health, that’s, that’s okay.
 You’re not going to damage your kid.
 That is not the same as war time separation exposure to chronic yelling and conflict, domestic violence, poverty, and equating the two frankly, is a pretty privileged stance.
 Yeah.

 Nope.
 That, that, and I’m, I’m so happy that you, you know, explicitly said that because I have parents that will say to me and okay, Eva, are you sure that this is not going to ruin my kid for life?
 Um, because I heard and I read, you know, XYZ.
 Um, and so you’re explicitly saying like, you know, yes, healthy attachment can be ruptured in these specific, various extreme, awful heart wrenching situations.
-Sleep training does not fall into that pattern.
+Infant sleep training is safe and does not fall into that pattern.

 Say here.
 Of course my, my response is to be more nuanced.
 Cause I’m all about the nuance.
 A hundred